 In the chlorination process (Miller process), chlorine is introduced to melted bullion in a crucible furnace.
 The gas reacts with silver and any remaining base metals to form chlorides, bubbles of which rise to the surface of the molten bullion and are removed.
 The molten, refined gold is then cast into bars.
 The electrolytic process (Wohlwill process) involves dissolving gold from the bullion (anode) in a chloride solution and redepositing the gold on a pure gold or titanium cathode.
 Silver remains on the anode.
 The cathodes are melted and cast.
 In the third process the unrefined bullion is dissolved in aqua regia and silver is precipitated as silver chloride.
 Sulphur dioxide gas is passed through the remaining solution and gold is precipitated as a fine metallic powder.
 The gold is then melted and cast.

 Gold has long been a medium of exchange and investment.
-It is widely used to produce coins such as the Australian Nugget.
-Although Governments of most countries include holdings of gold as part of their monetary reserves many are starting to reduce their holdings.
+Governments of most countries include holdings of gold as part of their monetary reserves.
 Financial institutions and individuals also use gold as a store of wealth.

 The main uses of gold are jewellery, dentistry, the adornment of buildings and for artistic purposes.
 In jewellery, gold is often mixed with other metals to produce alloys of different colours.
 White gold is an alloy of gold with silver, palladium, nickel and copper.
 Yellow, green and red golds are produced by alloying gold with copper and silver in different proportions.
 The gold content of jewellery is expressed as a number of carats - pure gold is said to be 24 carat gold; 18 carat gold contains 18/24 or 75% pure gold.